-Expla in what happens to your stomach when you are hungry.
+Explain what happens to your stomach when you are hungry.

-In wh at way is the brain like the conductor of an orchestra?
+In what way is the brain like the conductor of an orchestra?

 Write down the different things you can do when you are eating.

-body is an orchestra" is a metaphor.
-The body is being compared to an orchestra, ut using "like" or "as".
-Turn this metaphor into a simile and use it in a sentence of own.
+"Your body is an orchestra" is a metaphor.
+The body is being compared to an orchestra, without using "like" or "as".
+Turn this metaphor into a simile and use it in a sentence of your own.

-do you think happens if some parts of the body can't work properly because you look after them?
+What do you think happens if some parts of the body can't work properly because you don't look after them?

-hands d the extract and then write the information, starting from when you wash your s, as a set of instructions.
-Don't forget to number your instructions and to use the rative.
+Reread the extract and then write the information, starting from when you wash your hands, as a set of instructions.
+Don't forget to number your instructions and to use the imperative.
 We have done two instructions for you.

 1. Wash your hands.

 2. Sit down at the table.

 3.

 4.

 5.

 6.

 7.

 8.